adammharris/diaryx-specification/Diaryx-Obsidian Workflow.md

 ## Celebrate!

 Congratulations!
-Now your Obsidian vault will enforce the Diaryx format, ensuring that your files always have a clear source of truth for a variety of important metadata properties.
+Now your Obsidian vault will enforce the Diaryx format, ensuring that your files are readable and usable, whatever you use them for.